 This topology provides a redundant active/standby solution with Spanning Tree, HSRP, and FWSM priorities combining to make the 6500-1 on the left the primary device.
-The FWSM in the 6500-1 is explicitly configured as the primary firewall by assigning it a higher priority than its 6500-2 peer.
+The FWSM in the 6500-1 is explicitly configured as the primary firewall and the FWSM in 6500-2 as the secondary firewall.
 As a result, 6500-1 with its service modules provides the active path for all traffic.
 The network as configured protects against all single failures, including complete failure of switch 6500-1.